Via ferrata: Nepal

 Marco Di Marcello, Paolo Cocco, Phurba Tenjing Sherpa, Padang Tamang) to allow the passage to the most famous Kumbu valley and to make safe the ascent to the highest refuge in the Himalayas.

 New Zealand

-There is a commercial via ferrata on the western face of Queenstown Hill.
-It comprises 12 routes covering over 300 vertical metres.
-It is currently (2025) closed.

-Another commercial via ferrata in Wānaka is privately operated by a company called Wildwire Wanaka.
+A commercial via ferrata in Wānaka, Otago Region, is privately operated by a company called Wildwire Wanaka.
 The via ferrata includes a section running up a 60-metre waterfall, and is the highest waterfall via ferrata in the world.

-A free public access via ferrata was opened at the summit of Takaka Hill in Tasman Region by Via Ferrata Aotearoa, a society set up to provide and promote via ferrata routes in New Zealand on a not-for-profit basis.
+A free public-access via ferrata was opened at the summit of Takaka Hill in the Tasman Region by Via Ferrata Aotearoa, a society set up to provide and promote via ferrata routes in New Zealand on a not-for-profit basis.

 Oman

 There are five routes in Oman; three are operated by the Ministry of Tourism; Jabal Shams, Wadi Bani Awf (Snake Gorge) and Bandar Khayran (Western Isle) which have been out of commission since 2012.

 Currently only two are operating; which are privately run by Alila Jabal Akhdar – one is level 2 and the second is level 5, that includes a suspended bridge walk (22 metres) across a cave mouth.